MishaAkram/Ecommerce-online-shopping-system/README.md

 - **Details Screen:** User can view details of any item present in the product list, add item to cart or wishlist.
 - **Login:** User can login using credentials for procceding with their orders.
 - **Cart:** It shows a list of selected items, user can increment or decrement quantity also delete items from their cart.
+- **Wishlist:** It shows a list of selected items, that the user may buy in future, user can add it to their cart, view its detail or  remove it from wishlist.
 - **Checkout:** Here user enter respective details for checkout.